Counseling Psychology PHD

 Students demonstrate competence in assessment and interventions consistent with their future role as health service psychologists.

-Students demonstrate competence in identifying and successfully resolving ethical issues in the science and practice of counseling psychology.
+Following the Savior's example of doing good to all God's children and avoiding behaviors that may harm others, students demonstrate competence in identifying and successfully resolving ethical issues in the science and practice of counseling psychology.

+Consistent with the Gospel of Jesus Christ, students learn to appreciate the value of all God's children.
 Students demonstrate multicultural competence in the science and practice of counseling psychology.

 Evidence of Learning